suhaibashraf/Fusion-Fission-Dynamics/README.md

 # Fusion-Fission Dynamics

 ## Robotics Project
-Developed Netlogo and Thymio robotics projects as a part of coursework for the course Artificial Life with Robotics.
-The robot followed other robots, walk in flocks, detected the obstacles or line and avoided.
+Developed Netlogo and Thymio robotics projects as a part of coursework for the module Artificial Life with Robotics.
+The robot follows other robots, moves in flocks, senses obstructions or lines and avoids them.

-By changing the values of these variables, the robots changes their behaviour like following other robot in a line or walk in flocks.
+By altering the values of some variables, the robots change their behaviours, such as following other robots in a line or walking in flocks.

 ### Technology Used
   * Netlogo